x-coderx/Object-Classification/README.md

 ```

 # Result :
-Our 4-layer neural network has better performance (80%) than your 2-layer neural network (72%) on the same test set.
+Our 4-layer neural network has better performance (80%) than our 2-layer neural network (72%) on the same test set.